Internal Medicine Residency

 • Urgent care

-ACGME Standards
+ACGME standards

 In keeping with ACGME standards, each resident has one day free of patient related activities per week (on average).
 An average week on Medical Service is approximately 65-70 hours of patient care.
 An average week on ICU is approximately 70-75 hours of patient care.